Landman (oil worker): Characteristics

 A particular degree is often not required of someone interested in becoming a landman, though it is favored.
 Few universities offer a petroleum land management degree but Western Colorado University "Western", the University of Oklahoma, the University of Tulsa, the University of Louisiana Lafayette, Texas Tech University, and the University of Calgary are among those that do.
 The first and largest petroleum land management program was created in 1958 at the University of Oklahoma.
 It has since been re-branded as the "Energy Management Program".
 The AACSB International Southwestern Business Deans Association honored the program with The Most Innovative in Excellence Award for Curriculum Design.

-Someone interested in becoming a landman without obtaining a degree might go to the county courthouse and approach researchers in the Recorder's Office or Records Room.
-Oftentimes, the individuals seen researching here are landmen.
-No experience is needed to take photos of books, and offering this service can be a foot in the door.
-Attempting to "shadow" a landman in a courthouse that you do not know is an easy way to get blackballed in that county, as some individuals will go to courthouses specifically to try to poach areas from other companies.
-Other times, individuals may contact a company looking for landmen that are open to training someone with no experience in the field.
+Someone interested in becoming a landman without obtaining a degree might go to a county courthouse and approach landmen researching in the recorder's office or records room.
+No experience is needed to take photos of books, and offering this service can be an entry point into the career.
+However, attempting to "shadow" a landman in an unfamiliar courthouse may lead to suspicion of poaching areas from other companies and exclusion from employment in the sector that county.
+Some companies looking hire and train landmen with no experience in the field.

 Compensation or salary varies and is dependent on many factors such as experience, geographic location, and the number of qualified landmen available in a given area.
 Many lawyers are practicing landmen and landmen/oil and gas attorneys.
 Due to the collapse in energy prices in the late 1980s which lasted for nearly two decades, into the early 2000s, most landmen who survived were retiring and most universities and colleges that offered petroleum land management degrees no longer did so.
 The resulting attrition combined with the spike in energy prices in the mid-2000s reversed the trends of earlier years and created a significant shortage of available landmen.
 The subsequent global financial collapse that began in 2008 once again reversed the boom and employment opportunities will likely continue their cyclical nature for years to come.